QuickBooks Blog

 Balance Sheet Equation

-We know that the balance sheet is based on the balance sheet formula which states that Assets must be equal to Liabilities plus Owner’s Equity.
+The balance sheet is based on the formula which states that assets must be equal to liabilities plus owner’s equity.

 This is because the claims of both the creditors as well as the owners against your business entity must equate to the amount that you have invested in various business assets.

-In other words, the worth of your business, that is equity, is the difference between everything that you own in the form of assets and the amount that you owe to the outsiders in the form of liabilities.
+In other words, the worth of your business, its equity, is the difference between everything that you own in the form of assets and the amount that you owe to the outsiders in the form of liabilities.

 The Balance Sheet Formula and Example

-The balance sheet is based on the following Accounting Equation where assets on one side of the equation equal to the Liabilities and Shareholder’s Equity on the other side.
-So, let’s try to understand what this balance sheet formula means.
+The balance sheet is based on the following accounting equation, where assets on one side of the equation equal to the liabilities and shareholder’s equity on the other side.

-Your business entity has to get funds for everything that you own (assets).
-You can fund these assets either by borrowing it from the creditors, taking loans from banks (in other words taking liabilities), or avail these funds from investors (shareholder’s equity).
+Your business has to get funds for everything that you own, its assets, and you can fund these assets either by borrowing it from the creditors, taking loans from banks, or taking liabilities, or avail these funds from investors, or shareholder’s equity.

-Say, for instance, you as a business entity take a seven-year loan for plant and machinery worth $10,000.
-As per the double-entry system of accounting, your cash account would increase by $10,000.
-On the other hand, the Loan Account would also increase by $10,000, thus balancing both sides of the balance sheet.
+For instance, if you, as a business, take a seven-year loan for plant and machinery worth $10,000, per the double-entry system of accounting, your cash account would increase by $10,000.
+On the other hand, the loan account would also increase by $10,000, balancing both sides of the balance sheet.

-Furthermore, the assets, liabilities, and the shareholder’s equity can be further divided into current assets, current liabilities, long-term assets, and long-term liabilities.
-These vary depending upon the industry you are in and the type of business it is.
+The assets, liabilities, and the shareholder’s equity can be further divided into current assets, current liabilities, long-term assets, and long-term liabilities.
+It is worth noting that these will vary depending upon the industry you are in and the type of business it is.

 Balance Sheet Format